Pittvandewitt/Wavelet/README.md

 ## Bass boost

-Bass boost amplifies the lower frequencies.
+Bass boost is available on Android 9 exclusively.
+It amplifies the lower frequencies.

 - __Bass boost strength__ lets you set the strength.

 ## Reverberation

-Reverberation adds the effect of a sound bouncing of the wall from a room you would be listening in.
+Reverberation is available if legacy mode is disabled.
+It adds the effect of a sound bouncing of the wall from a room you would be listening in.

 - __Preset__ lets you choose the room size.